isabella232/solutions-geoevent-java/solutions-geoevent/processors/symbol-lookup-processor/README.md

 ### Validating the Installation

 * See the [solutions-geoevent-java validation instructions](../../../README.md#validating-install).
-    * Ensure that the SymbolIdToNameProcessor, SymbolNameToIdProcessor, etc. processors are present
+    * Ensure that the SymbolIdToNameProcessor, SymbolNameToIdProcessor processors are present

 ### Testing with Simulated Test Data

 * In the following steps you will configure GEP to receive and process simulated  data
 * Open the GEP Manager web application
 * Create a Input to receive simulated data over TCP
-    * Navigate to ‘Site’ > ‘Services’ > 'Inputs'
+    * Navigate to ‘Services’ > 'Inputs'
     * Select Add Input and configure a TCP Input as shown

 ![Image of create connector](doc/input-settings.png)

 * Next Create an Output to observe received data
-    * Navigate to ‘Site’ > ‘Services’ > 'Outputs'
+    * Navigate to ‘Services’ > 'Outputs'
-    * Select Add Input and configure an output to `Write to a .csv file`
+    * Select Add Output and configure an output to `Write to a .csv file`
+    * On the Creating Output page, configure the Name, Folder, and Filename Prefix properties for your new output.
 * Use the GEP Service Designer to
     * Create a simple service to direct the Input data to the Output using the selected processor
+    * Set "SymbolId/SymbolName Event to an appropriate value (e.g. MilitaryFeaturesLookup::SymbolId/SymbolName )
     * The simple service and the processor configuration are shown below

 ![Image of service](doc/processor.png)